jennihxxn/CP3407-PracticalC-Group1/User_stories.md

 Effort Estimate: 2 days
 Priority: 6 (Low)

 User Story 7
-Title: Confirm Booking with Success Feedback
+Title: Access Homepage for Easy Navigation
 Description:
-As a user, I want to receive a confirmation message after booking a session so that I know my reservation was successful.
+As a user, I want a homepage that provides quick access to gym features (like booking, programs, cards, and news) so that I can easily navigate through the system.
-Effort Estimate: 1 day
+Effort Estimate: 2 days
 Priority: 7 (Low)